-- Give feedback on ISR activities, student support services, and enrichment programmes. - Support the institution financially for organizing various orientation programmes for students.
+- Gives feedback on ISR activities, student support services, and enrichment programmes. - Supports the institution financially for organizing various orientation programmes for students. - PTA has instituted scholarships for selected students.

 6.13 Development programmes for support staff

 - Training programme on computer, office packages by IQAC resource team. - Annual spiritual animation programme. - The technical staff in the Physics and Chemistry laboratories have been given adequate training by various suppliers for the proper maintenance and upkeep of the equipment.